Product added to cart

 CK / STANDARD

 CK Socket vs. Standard Socket

-If your are looking to upgrade your vehicles 3157 or 7443 parking light, turn signal, or brake light bulbs with VLEDS you NEED to identify what TYPE of socket your car has.
-There are 2 socket types, Standard and CK.
+If you are looking to upgrade your vehicle's 3157 or 7443 parking light, turn signal, or brake light bulbs with VLEDS, you NEED to identify what TYPE of socket your car has.
+There are two socket types, Standard and CK.

 What is the difference between the Standard and CK style sockets?
 The position of the ground contacts in the socket is the only difference.
 Externally they LOOK identical.
-What will happen if you use the wrong type of LED, i.e. A standard LED in a CK socket?
-The LEDs will not work properly or worse, they will blow your fuses that protect that specific lighting circuit.
+What will happen if you use the wrong type of LED, i.e., A standard LED in a CK socket?
+The LEDs will not work properly; worse, they will blow your fuses that protect that specific lighting circuit.
 Follow the steps below to determine which car your socket has.

 Step by Step Socket Identification

 Step 1 - Search Google or YouTube to see what other owners of your vehicle are using